concord-consortium/lab/readme.md

 #### Java

-Java is needed for compiling the invisible sensor applet as qell as the legacy Java applications we are porting to HTML5.
+Java is needed for compiling the invisible sensor applet as well as the legacy Java applications we are porting to HTML5.

 Test to see if Java is installed and available: